Olympus PEN-F with 17mm f1.8 lens

 I’m really liking the film simulation feature of the PEN-F, especially for color.
 There are 3 preset modes which you can customize.
 And the customizations are quite sophisticated where each color can be increased or decreased in saturation.
 All told there are 12 colors that can be tweaked that are arranged in a color wheel.
 In addition, the tone curve can be modified to increase or decrease contrast for highlights, midpoints and shadows.

 I love saturated colors so I just used the vivd chrome preset (Color Profile 3) which gives the feeling of colorful slide film.
 If fact, all of the PEN-F color photos on this post, use this.
 Usually, I post process all my colors to increase contrast and saturation.
 With this preset, I just shot and did no post processing.
 Look at the leaves above.
-On the left, the standard color.
-On the right, the saturated chrome preset.
+On the top, the standard color.
+On the bottom, the saturated chrome preset.

 There’s a certain richness that digital typically lacks, which exists in film.
 I’m not saying the Olympus accurately simulates analog, it probably doesn’t.
 But I’m liking the overall effect.
 Mundane scenes become more dynamic.
 Look at Lucky’s warm brown fur and the leather couch, for example.
 They are more saturated than reality but I like them better.
 Remember, photography, at least for me, is less about realism — it’s about capturing what you feel.